equinix-labs/intro-to-metal-workshop/docs/parts/wordpress.md

-# Part 2: Provision a bare metal server and deploy Reactle with Kubernetes
+# Part 2: Provision a bare metal server and deploy Wordpress with Kubernetes

 In this part we'll begin to set up a bare metal server.
 We'll cover options such as metro locations, server types, and operating system choice.